OptStartHeat

 1

-Result display: room temperature deviation - limit value for a normal preheating process
+Result display: room temperature deviation - threshold for a normal preheating process

 Function description

-The output *xDaytime* is, when start-optimization is generally enabled (*xEn* = TRUE), activated before the planned start of comfort/daytime operation depending on historical data, the current outside temperature, the current room temperature and the current setpoint temperature for the day/comfort operation.
+The output xDaytime when switch-on optimization is generally enabled (xEn = TRUE) is activated before the planned start of comfort/daytime operation depending on historical data, the current outside temperature, the current room temperature and the current setpoint temperature for daytime/comfort operation before the planned start of comfort/daytime operation.
 This preheating ensures that the room temperature already matches the desired setpoint at the start of daytime operation.
-The required preheat time is recalculated individually for each preheating process, and the actual preheat time is additionally incorporated into the historical data.
+The required preheating time is recalculated for each preheating process individually recalculated, the actual preheat time is additionally fed into the historical data.
 Preheating processes spanning multiple days are possible.
-The start-optimization serves energy savings and increased user comfort.
-The components relevant for start-optimization are processed every 60 s.
+The start-up optimization serves energy saving and increased user comfort.
+The components relevant for the start-up optimization are processed every 60 s.
 The preheating process is divided into four time segments.
-They are passed through sequentially during each successful preheating process.
-The preheating process can end before, exactly at, or after the switch-on point (= transition to comfort/daytime operation). \
+They are run through sequentially during each successful preheating process.
+The preheating process can end before, exactly at, or after the switch-on point (= transition to comfort/day operation).

 Check time (bState = 1)

-The check time is used for cyclic checking (every 60s) whether the conditions for enabling preheating are met.
-It begins if the following conditions are met simultaneously: \
+The check time serves for cyclical checking (every 60 s) whether the conditions for enabling preheating are met.
+It begins if the following conditions are met simultaneously:

-2) The weekly clock is not active (*xActive* = FALSE) 3) There exists a valid next switch-on point It ends normally if the conditions for releasing the preheating are met (= start of dead time).
-It ends in any case if the next valid switch-on point equals the current time.\
+It ends properly if the conditions for enabling preheating are met (= start of dead time).
+It ends in any case if the next valid switching point equals the current time.

 Dead time (bState = 2)

-The dead time is used for preconditioning the heating.
+The dead time serves for preconditioning the heating.
 It begins with the proper end of the check time.
-It ends properly if the current room temperature rTi exceeds the room temperature at the start of the dead time by the adjustable difference gc_Parameters.rDTDiffTemp permanently for a duration of at least 120s (= start of heating time).
-It ends in any case if the next valid switch-on point is equal to the current time. \
+It ends properly if the current room temperature rTi exceeds the room temperature at the start of dead time by the adjustable difference gc_Parameters.rDTDiffTemp persistently for at least 120 s (= start of heating time).
+It ends in any case if the next valid switching point equals the current time.

 Heating time (bState = 3)

-The heating time is used to preheat the zone.
+The heating time serves to preheat the zone.
 It begins with the proper end of the dead time.
-It ends properly if the current room temperature rTI the current room setpoint temperature in comfort/daytime operation rSetTemp permanently for a duration of at least 120s approaches to within a difference smaller than the global variable gc_Parameters.rDiffSetTemp approaches.
-It ends if a falling signal edge occurs on the state of the timer channel of the weekly clock xActive It ends if the current heating time duration exceeds the adjustable maximum value uiHTMax \
+It ends properly if the current room temperature rTI the current room setpoint temperature in comfort/daytime operation rSetTemp approaches within a duration of at least 120 s to a difference smaller than the global variable gc_Parameters.rDiffSetTemp approaches.
+It ends if a falling signal edge occurs on the state of the weekly timer's clock channel xActive is detected.
+It ends if the current heating time duration exceeds the adjustable maximum value uiHTMax .

 End of heating time (bState = 4)

-The end of heating time serves to complete the successful preheating process.
-The historical data is updated, provided no limit values are violated, if the enable for storing data in the historical memory ( xEnAdapt ) is active.
-It begins with the proper end of the heating time. \
+The end of heating time serves to conclude the successful preheating process.
+The historical data are updated, provided no limits are violated, if data storage in the historical memory (xEnAdapt) is active.
+It begins with the proper end of the heating time.

 Enable xEn